Hirschsprung's disease: History

 The first report of Hirschsprung's disease dates to 1691, when it was described by Dutch anatomist Frederik Ruysch.
 However, the disease is named after Harald Hirschsprung, the Danish physician who first described two infants who died of this disorder in 1888.

 Hirschsprung's disease is a congenital disorder of the colon in which certain nerve cells, known as ganglion cells, are absent, causing chronic constipation.
 In patients with Hirschsprung disease, both myenteric and submucosal plexuses are absent.
 A barium enema is the mainstay of diagnosis of Hirschsprung's, though a rectal biopsy showing the lack of ganglion cells is the only certain method of diagnosis.

 The first publication on an important genetic discovery of the disease was from Martucciello Giuseppe et al. in 1992.
 The authors described a case of a patient with total colonic aganglionosis associated with a 46, XX, del 10 (q11.21 q21.2) karyotype.
 The major gene of Hirschsprung disease was identified in this chromosomal 10 region, it was the RET proto-oncogene.

 The usual treatment is "pull-through" surgery where the portion of the colon that does have nerve cells is pulled through and sewn over the part that lacks nerve cells.
 For a long time, Hirschsprung's was considered a multifactorial disorder, where a combination of nature and nurture was considered to be the cause.
 However, in August 1993, two articles by independent groups in Nature Genetics said that Hirschsprung's disease could be mapped to a stretch of chromosome 10.

-This research also suggested that a single gene was responsible for the disorder.
-However, the researchers were unable to isolate it.